Aazim-parwaz/Rasa-Covid-ChatBot/README.md

 <a name="Implementation"></a>

 The user intents, stories and rules are used for training the NLP model.
-These intent examples cover tens of different ways of asking questions, and explaining to the model how to find the values for the three slots and what is the intent the user has.
+These intent examples cover tens of different ways of asking questions.
 The stories contain the conversation flows and rules that will stop any conversation and force a different path.

 ## Installation